Marjorie L. Mason Obituary (2021) Quad-City Times

 ROCK ISLAND-Marjorie L. Mason, 95, of Rock Island, passed away Friday September 3, 2021 at her home.

-Funeral services were held Thursday, September 9, at Wheelan-Pressly Funeral Home and Crematory, 3030 7th Ave., Rock Island, and a recording of the service may be viewed from her obituary page at wheelanpressly.com.
-Burial was at Memorial Park Cemetery, Rock Island.
+Live-streamed funeral services are 11:00 a.m.
+Thursday, September 9, at Wheelan-Pressly Funeral Home and Crematory, 3030 7th Ave., Rock Island, and may be viewed at wheelanpressly.com/live-stream-Rock Island.
+Burial will be at Memorial Park Cemetery, Rock Island.
+Visitation is 10:00 a.m. until service time Thursday.
 Memorials may be made to the Scott D. Mason Memorial Scholarship Fund at Augustana College.

 Marjorie Lea Glaspell was born July 13, 1926 in Davenport, Iowa, a daughter of Albert and Lilly Ainsley Glaspell.
 She graduated from Davenport High School.
 She later graduated from Augustana College in 1975 with a Bachelor's degree in Elementary Education.
 Marjorie received her Master's degree in Library Science from the University of Iowa in 1976.